 Over the past thirty-five years Watson's articles, essays and reviews on politics, history and culture have appeared in most major Australian journals and newspapers.
-His books include the acclaimed bestsellers Recollections of a Bleeding Heart (2002), Death Sentence (2003), Watson’s Dictionary of Weasel Words (2004), American Journeys (2008), Bendable Learnings (2010), The Bush (2014), Worst Words (2015) and A Single Tree (2016).
-Enemy Within, his Quarterly Essay on the US Election was published last year.
+His books include the acclaimed bestsellers Recollections of a Bleeding Heart (2002), Death Sentence (2003), Watson’s Dictionary of Weasel Words (2004), American Journeys (2008), Bendable Learnings (2010), The Bush (2014), Worst Words (2015) A Single Tree (2016) Enemy Within (2016) and There It Is Again: Collected Writings (2018).
 He has twice won The Age Book of the Year, in addition to the National Biography Award, the Courier-Mail Book of the Year, the Alfred Deakin Essay Prize, the Australian Literary Studies Association Book of the Year, a Walkley Award, the New South Wales Premier’s Award, the Queensland Literary Award, and the Independent Booksellers Book of the Year (twice).
 In 2011 Don Watson was awarded the Philip Hodgins Memorial Medal for Excellence in Literature.

 His film writing includes The Man Who Sued God (starring Billy Connolly and Judy Davis) and Passion (Barbara Hershey and Richard Roxburgh).